RIFLE QUICK KILL - US ARMY TT 23-71-1

 This article, focuses on and contains information on QK, not Rifle Marksmanship.

 In the Army text, words are often CAPITALIZED.
 Apparently that was done for emphasis.
-An example is my capitalization of the word "before" in the paragraph above.
-Another is the capitalization of the words "instinct shooting" in the paragraph immediately below.
+An example is my capitalization of the word "before" above.
+Another is the capitalization of the words "instinct shooting" immediately below.
 Also the text was written using "he" rather than "he/she" language.

 QK was developed from the shooting method called INSTINCT SHOOTING.